-1. Report of the practical conducted in terms of the study of the physical properties of the minerals,

-2. Report of the Geological maps.

-3. Report of the two problems based on field data.

-4. At least six assignments covering entire syllabus
+- 1. Report of the practical conducted in terms of the study of the physical properties of the minerals, identification of minerals and rocks. - 2.
+Report of the Geological maps. - 3.
+Report of the two problems based on field data. - 4.
+At least six assignments covering entire syllabus